sesno/Urchin_ClimateChange/README.md

 Urchin_ClimateChange_Data.csv - All corresponding data from duration of the experiment.

+Urchin_ClimateChange_Structure.csv - Categorization of SEM cross-section images of spine bases as organized or disorganized.
+Quantified patterned vs. not patterned to look for trend between treatments.

 Date_CO2Sys.xls - CO2Sys seawater parameters calculations for a given week of water sampling.

 **Variables explained**